 1. Koh Si Chang, the nearest island to Bangkok

 If you have only a few days to spend in Thailand and don’t want to go too far away from Bangkok, Koh Si Chang is the perfect destination.
-No to be confused with Koh Chang, Koh Si Chang is a tiny island in the Gulf of Thailand that can be reached via 2-hour boat ride from Bangkok.
-There are many prettier islands in Thailand but Koh Si Chang is the perfect getaway destinations for travelers looking to get away from Bangkok’s busy, polluted streets and enjoy the green surroundings and peaceful, rural atmosphere.
+No to be confused with Koh Chang, Koh Si Chang is a tiny island in the Gulf of Thailand that can be reached via a 2-hour boat ride from Bangkok.
+There are many prettier islands in Thailand but Koh Si Chang is the perfect getaway destination for travelers looking to get away from Bangkok’s busy, polluted streets and enjoy the green surroundings and peaceful, rural atmosphere.

 How to get to Koh Si Chang?

 You can reach Koh Si Chang by taking a 2-hour boat ride from Bangkok.
 Alternatively, you can also reach by taking the bus from Bangkok to Si Racha and taking a boat ride from Koh Loi pier to the island.

 Enjoying this post?
 Check out our comparison between Bangkok and Chiang Mai.